dpobel/damien.pobel.fr/src/post/discovering-polymer-web-components.md

 <figure class="object-left bordered">
     <img src="/images/220x/polymer.png" alt="Polymer project logo">
 </figure>
-[Polymer](https://www.polymer-project.org/1.0/) is a library (developped by Google) to ease the creation of *components* or more precisely of [Web Components](http://webcomponents.org/).
+[Polymer](https://www.polymer-project.org/1.0/) is a library (developed by Google) to ease the creation of *components* or more precisely of [Web Components](http://webcomponents.org/).
 I really like the idea of being able to build my own element in **a standard way** and to use it in a web page like any other HTML element.
 Unfortunately, at the moment, Chrome is the only browser to really implement [the 4 specifications behind the term Web Components](https://github.com/w3c/webcomponents/#web-components).
-In others browsers, [the support varies from inexistant to experimental](http://caniuse.com/#search=web%20components) and then [Web Components polyfills](http://webcomponents.org/polyfills/) are the only way to have a better support in current browsers.
+In others browsers, [the support varies from inexistent to experimental](http://caniuse.com/#search=web%20components) and then [Web Components polyfills](http://webcomponents.org/polyfills/) are the only way to have a better support in current browsers.
 [Polymer version 1.0 was released in